CamBD/ScrabbleSwing/README.md

 - **Word Validation**
   - Words are validated against a dictionary file (`WordBank.txt`).
+  - Invalid words prompt the player to try again.
 - **Score Calculation**
   - Tiles have point values according to **Scrabble rules**.
   - Bonus points are awarded for placing all 7 tiles in one turn (Bingo).